rkap786/PISAhelper/README.md

 This is code related to the paper, **"Differences in Time Usage as a Competing Hypothesis for Observed Group Differences in Accuracy with an Application to Observed Gender Differences in PISA Data"**, paper [here](https://onlinelibrary.wiley.com/doi/10.1111/jedm.12419).

-The code in this repository can be used to create the R package PISAhelper, which contains functions to recreate the results from the simulations in the paper.
+The code in this repository can be used to create the R package PISAhelper, which contains functions to recreate the results from the simulations in the paper -- the package can be used to simulate a dataset, calculate observed group score differences, and estimate group score differences due to capacity ($A_c$), and group score differences due to speed ($A_s$).
 These functions can also be used on empirical datasets.
 In the paper, the functions were using for PISA 2018 reading fluency and science items.

 ### Installing the package
 The package can be installed as under: